 As KPMC moves towards a region-wide outcome management system for mental health, individual clinics and teams within the East Bay Consortium are piloting the use of point of service rating scales which can inform and guide treatment.
 Supervisors, residents and their patients will also participate in the eventual region-wide outcome management implementation.

 The residency consists of three components:

-- 1. Regular exposure through active participation to all relevant facets of outpatient services.
+- Regular exposure through active participation to all facets of outpatient services.

-- 2. Professional guidance through formal supervision, staff meetings and informal contacts with staff members.
+- Professional guidance through sessions of formal supervision, staff meetings and informal contacts with staff members.

 GOALS, OBJECTIVES, AND COMPETENCIES

-The training directors and supervisors are responsible for completing the resident’s Competencies Evaluation in collaboration with the rest of the training staff.
+The training directors and primary supervisors are responsible for completing the resident’s Competency Quarterly Progress Reports in collaboration with the rest of the training staff.
 All efforts are made to provide ongoing feedback to residents throughout the year.
 Residents also have an opportunity to evaluate this program twice a year.

 It is the goal of the Psychology Postdoctoral Residency Programs to provide learning environments that foster congenial professional interactions among training faculty and residents that are based on mutual respect.
 However, it is possible that situations will arise that prompt residents to file grievances.

 The Regional Policy and Procedure manual provides a full description of grievance procedures.
 The manual is available on the Psychology Postdoctoral Residency Programs main web page.